andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/README.md

 groups of people within these cultures.
 A persons has to find their own people.
 Only within these groups, will it be possible to find people, that one can truly align with at the deepest levels of convictions regarding the external world.
+But that is not enough.
+After matching with persons that one aligns with, the next level of alignment starts: Alignment regarding convictions related to having a relationship and everything related to a relationship.
+One of these things is having children or not.

+Although it seems simple enough, finding people that share the same culture, to find people with which it is easy to align ones deepest convictions with, it is merely a method to reach the goal of finding like-minded people.
+This, however, limits the range of options one has: It depends fully on the availability of groups, the options within the groups to align on convictions, the right convictions, and members being available still for love.
+It cries for an easier way to find people one can align with at the deepest convictions.

 ### Know thyself